aragon/osx/packages/contracts/docs/core/01-how-it-works/02-framework/index.md

 - [assignment of ENS Names](./03-ens-names.md) to `Plugin` and `DAO` contracts created through the framework

-An overview of the involved contracts and their iteractions is shown below:
+An overview of the involved contracts and their interactions is shown below:

 <div class="center-column">